neo7812/rbac-vrv_security/README.md

 npm install
 ```

-Step 3: Put your credentials in the .env file.
+Put your credentials in the .env file.

 ```bash
 PORT=3000